 George Orwell would be proud (and probably medicated).

 Here's the deal...serotonin is a master neurotransmitter in the nervous system (and gut).

 Yes, it governs gut function and sex drive but it's real tour de force is on mood.

 Sometimes called the "feel good" neurotransmitter, it can loosely be associated with feeling alright, grounded, whole.

 GABA slows things down.
 Glutamate speeds them up.
-Cortisol is stress response.
+Cortisol is a stress response.